 LineNow is the best fit when the purchase order is not the whole problem.
 The problem is the loop around the PO.

-LineNow connects to POS and sales systems, calculates what needs to be ordered, builds purchase orders, sends them through supplier channels, reads supplier replies with AI, updates the order, tracks receiving, updates inventory, and pushes clean purchase data to accounting.
+LineNow connects to POS and sales systems, calculates what needs to be ordered, builds purchase orders, sends them through supplier channels, reads supplier replies with AI, creates reviewable order updates, tracks receiving, updates inventory, and stages clean purchase data for accounting.

 Best fit: